What is Beckwith-Wiedemann spectrum and isolated lateralized overgrowth?

 - Avoid smoking or using tobacco products

 - Avoid secondhand smoke

-People with Beckwith-Wiedemann syndrome or isolated hemihypertrophy should watch closely for general signs or symptoms that could signal cancer:
+People with Beckwith-Wiedemann spectrum or isolated lateralized overgrowth should watch closely for general signs or symptoms that could signal cancer:

 - Pain or enlargement of the abdomen

 - Aches, pains, lumps, or swelling that cannot be explained